Programs

 Programs Overview

-Holden Village’s programs offer many opportunities to learn, connect, create, and have fun!
+When open to guests, Holden Village’s programs offer many opportunities to learn, connect, create, and have fun!
 We focus on education, the arts, children and youth activities, and outdoor recreation as integral to our mission.
 You have great flexibility in how you spend your time at Holden Village, filling your days with structured classes and activities or choosing your own adventure.

 Activities and Amenities at Holden